The Cornfields of the Wheat District, an idea for the Maassilo Roof

 Sowing, harvesting, threshing, grinding, baking and serving, with traditional means such as scythes and flails, is done by a cooperative of residents of the surrounding neighborhoods.

 Flowers and bees

 The grain is organically grown so that cornflowers and other flora get every chance.
 This attracts bees who these days really could use a helping hand.
 The honey that they produce can be served on the pancakes.

-I envision the skybox as a (largely) glass box that is partially placed into the attic of silo section 2 and which protrudes one and a half meters outside the northern façade.
+I envision the skybox as a (largely) glass box that is partially placed into the attic of silo section 2.
+It protrudes one and a half meters outside the northern façade.
 A strip in the floor and the ceiling along the north facade is also made of glass.
 Visitors find themselves between the installations and constructions of the silo attic and the breathtaking views over Maashaven harbour, Katendrecht neighbourhood and the Rotterdam skyline.

 The submissions were exhibited on 2 October in the space of Now & Wow on the tenth floor of silo 2.
-The other competition participants has, as can be expected, also done their very best.
-The room was overoaded with good ideas and brilliant visualizations.
+As could be expected, the other competition participants had also done their very best.
+The room was overloaded with good ideas and brilliant visualizations.
 There were parks, gardens, farms, forests, campsites, sports fields, cinemas, open-air theaters, hotels, power plants, a roller coaster and a Ferris wheel on the roof.